 You’ll need to figure out how easy it is to get from the airport to the city ahead of time.
-Cities with good public transportation (like Amsterdam and London) make it easier to travel around, but you’ll have to check for traffic delays if there isn’t one.
+Cities with good public transportation (like Amsterdam and London) make traveling easier, but you’ll have to check for traffic delays if there aren’t one.

-It’s not a good idea to travel back to the airport by bus during rush hour.
+It’s not a good idea to return to the airport by bus during rush hour.
 But be careful in these choices!
-In a city with good public transport doesn’t necessarily mean getting through the airport is going to be easy.
+In a city with good public transport doesn’t necessarily mean getting through the airport will be easy.

 Let’s use Amsterdam and London again.
 If you’re flying into Amsterdam, it’ll be at Airport Schiphol.
 If you’re flying into London, there’s a good chance you’re flying into Heathrow.
-At Schiphol, the train station is practically at your feet after you’ve claimed your luggage.
+Schiphol’s train station is practically at your feet after you’ve claimed your luggage.

-At Heathrow however, you’ve got a significant walk ahead of you before you even get to immigration!
+At Heathrow, however, you’ve got a significant walk ahead before you even get to immigration!